Properties of Dynamical Black Hole Entropy: Dynamical Black Hole Entropy is Improved Noether Charge

 Here, we systematically analyse the structure of $\bm \Theta(\phi, \delta \phi)$ using the powerful GNC near the future horizon and the associated boost weight argument, and we show that the symplectic potential in any diffeomorphism invariant theory would satisfy the consistency condition a) in Section \ref{ssec:comparison-1st-law} on a linearly perturbed Killing horizon.
 This is done by proving that, with a stationary background, $\bm \Theta(\phi, \delta \phi)$ is exact in $\delta$ when pulled back to the horizon, i.e., there exists some $\mathbf B_{\mathcal H^+}(\phi)$ on the horizon such that

 We also demonstrate that the $\mathbf B_{\mathcal H^+}$ satisfying this relation vanishes on the background Killing horizon.
 This relation \eqref{thetepulledbackk} was also established in \cite{Hollands:2024vbe} using Killing field arguments, instead of boost weight arguments, for diffeomorphism covariant Lagrangians that depend only on the metric field.
-Below we provide an independent, more general proof for arbitrary diffeomorphism covariant Lagrangians that depend on the metric and any (non-minimally coupled) bosonic matter field.
+Below we provide an independent, more general proof for arbitrary diffeomorphism covariant Lagrangians that depend on the metric and any (non-minimally coupled) bosonic matter field that is smooth on the horizon.

 According to Iyer and Wald \cite{Iyer:1994ys}, the most general form of the symplectic potential $\bm \Theta(\phi, \delta \phi)$ is (up to certain JKM ambiguities)

 for a general diffeomorphism covariant theory with Lagrangian form